AlgyJr/ios_guides/Configuring-a-Parse-Server.md

 If you ever need to change these values later, you can go to (`https://dashboard.heroku.com/apps/<app name>/settings`).

-### Testing Deployment
+### 2.2 Testing Deployment

-After deployment, try to connect to the site.
+After deployment, open the url (`https://<app name>.herokuapp.com`) in a browser.
 You should see `I dream of being a web site.` if the site loaded correctly.
-If you try to connect to the `/parse` endpoint, you should see `{error: "unauthorized"}`.
+If you try to open `https://<app name>.herokuapp.com/parse`, you should see `{error: "unauthorized"}`.
 If both tests pass, the basic configuration is successful.

 Next, make sure you can create Parse objects.
 You do not need a client Key to write new data: